Food system: Fair trade

 relations in such a way that disadvantaged producers can increase their control over their own future, have a fair and just return for their work, continuity of income and decent working and living conditions through sustainable development" Like organic food systems, fair trade relies on transparency and the flow of information.
 Well-known examples of fair trade commodities are coffee and cocoa.

 Novel agricultural technologies

 Vertical farms, automation, solar energy production, novel alternatives to pesticides, online food delivery ICTs, and other technologies may allow for localization or modified food production alongside policies such as eco-tariffs, targeted subsidies and meat taxes.

+Artificial intelligence (AI) and data-driven approaches are increasingly applied in food systems to analyze complex data and support decision-making in food production, processing, distribution, safety, nutrition, and sustainability.

 Climate change

 Effects of climate change

 The IPCC Special Report on Climate Change and Land describes the current global food system as potentially having major food security risks due to changes created by climate change, including changing local weather conditions, socioeconomic effects of climate change, vulnerability of certain types of agriculture (such as pastoral) and changes in diets due to availability.